liuffy/Gamedar/docs/dev-README.md

 ### Technical Challenges

-*
-*
+* Configuring Firebase
+* Aggregating data from multiple gaming APIs - will they all have the endpoints needed to be usable?

 ## Implementation Timeline

 **Day 1: Learning, Tutorialing**
-* Learn the essential infrastructure of a Chrome Extension by following the [tutorial provided by Google Chrome.](https://developer.chrome.com/extensions/getstarted).
-Build a test extension in a separate folder.
-* Do some research on purpose and structure of a `manifest.json` file.
+* Learn how to implement Firebase by completing [this tutorial](https://www.airpair.com/firebase/posts/firebase-building-realtime-app)
+* Set up React file structure, package.json and Firebase forge for app

-* Then, start building the infrastructure for personal extension.
-By the end of the day, the project folder will will have:
+By the end of the day, the project folder will have:

-- [X] A completed `package.json`
-- [X] A completed `manifest.json`
+- [X] Completed tutorial
-- [?]
-Script for Google Analytics

-**Day 2: Basic UI, Geolocation API, Yelp API**
+- [ ] `React` file structure
+- [ ] `package.json` - contains dependencies (i.e. babel-core, react, redux, etc.)
+- [ ] `webpack.config.js` - webpack bundling file
-* Add main entry point of the extension.
+  - [ ] Add main entry point of the extension.
-* Flesh out basic UI.
+- [ ] Set up Firebase Forge

+**Day 2: API Wrapping, Testing, Aggregating**
 * Research geolocation API and Yelp API.
+* Deploy skeleton on Heroku

-By the end of the day, the project folder will have:
+By the end of the day, I should have:
-- [X] `popup.html` - main entry point of the app as defined in the manifest file.
-- [X] `popup.js` - use javascript file by the [the Chromium Authors](http://the-chromium-authors.software.informer.com/)
-- [X] `webpack.config.js` - webpack bundling file
-- [X] `package.json` - contains dependencies (i.e. babel-core, react, redux, etc.)
+- [ ] Figured out how to get results from each of the APIs by genre, platform, and name (and figured out if all are usable)
+- [ ] Deployed draft of app on Heroku

 **Day 3: Redux Cycles - Part 1**
 * Create utils for API calls, action creators, reducers, redux store.